Skip to page content

 Blood levels of vitamin B12 can decrease in women who take metformin.
 This does not usually cause any health problems but we recommend that you take a daily multiple-vitamin supplement.

-You may need to stop taking metformin temporarily before major surgery or other medical procedures, such as X-rays, that use contrast dyes.
-Talk to your doctor about this before any surgery or procedure.
+You may need to temporarily stop taking metformin before major surgery or other medical procedures, such as X-rays that use contrast dyes.
+Please talk to your hospital doctor about this before any surgery or procedure takes place.

 Metformin should be avoided during pregnancy and if you suspect that you are pregnant.
-It certainly should be stopped if a pregnancy is confirmed.
-Please contact your consultant if you have any queries.
+The medication should be stopped if a pregnancy is confirmed.
+Please contact your consultant if you have any questions.

 Contact information